 - Is the Help Desk based locally with local service representatives?

-Understand that when your employees have issues with their desktops, laptops, or tablets, immediate responsiveness from amiable and patient representatives is going to make a big difference — working with an IT service provider whose Help Desk can provide the above makes the day-to-day pain points more tolerable and less time consuming.
+Understand that when your employees have issues with their desktops, laptops, or tablets, immediate responsiveness from knowledgeable and patient representatives is going to make a big difference — working with an IT Service Provider whose Help Desk can provide the above makes the day-to-day pain points more tolerable and less time consuming.

-When servers go down, or your business experiences a data breach, how would your potential IT provider respond?
+When servers go down, or your business experiences a data breach, how would the potential IT Service Provider respond?
 Do they have solutions in place to: